krishnakashiv/NCAR-Python/README.md

 # GEOCAT (Geoscience Community Analysis Toolkit)
 NCL to Python Transition

 This repository is a part of NCL to Python Transition Project.
+All tests and plots are run on Cray and IBM based supercomputers at IITM, Pune.

 This repository contains:
 1. NCL routines reproduced in Python,